-There are also non-financial remuneration components that are designed to promote staff loyalty, such as advisory services that help employees to balance work and family life.
+There are also financial and non-financial remuneration components that are designed to promote staff loyalty, such as an occupational pension scheme.

-14.3.4 Remuneration system for employees in the non-collectively-negotiated wage sector
+15.3.4 Remuneration system for employees in the non-collectively-negotiated wage sector

 DZ BANK's NCN remuneration systems are aimed at providing appropriate rewards and additional performance incentives in the form of fixed salaries and an additional variable remuneration component.
 The idea is that good performance should pay off.